ionic-team/ionic-docs/docs/api/popover.md

 ## Inline Popovers

 `ion-popover` can be used by writing the component directly in your template.
 This reduces the number of handlers you need to wire up in order to present the popover.
-See [Usage](#usage) for an example of how to write a popover inline.

 When using `ion-popover` with Angular, React, or Vue, the component you pass in will be destroyed when the popover is dismissed.
 As this functionality is provided by the JavaScript framework, using `ion-popover` without a JavaScript framework will not destroy the component you passed in.
 If this is a needed functionality, we recommend using the `popoverController` instead.